Veil-Project/veil-project.github.io/collections/_team/250-dicemaster.md

 portrait: dicemaster.jpg
 keybase_url: https://keybase.io/dice_master
 keybase_key:
 intro: Tony Kim is an iconic figure in blockchain circles and he is a skillful trendsetter.
-Tony in an expert in cross-border negotiations, and an experienced cryptocurrency investor.
+Tony is an expert in cross-border negotiations, and an experienced cryptocurrency investor.
 He promotes the world's most cutting edge technology in Korea, and he is known, globally.
 past_contributions:
 - Served in S. Korean military
 - BS Computer Science